yibo-cao/yibo-cao.github.io/_pages/about.md

 ![Editing a markdown file for a talk](/images/editing-talk.png) Real Time Semantic Segmentation for 3D LIDAR point clouds ([video](https://drive.google.com/file/d/1i47W96V4gwl7YbkoEbO0dWUO-UkIkV25/view?usp=sharing))
 ------
-I proposed a multi-perspective nueral newtwork structure for semantic segmentation on 3D LiDAR point clouds.
-This network use both the bird's eye view and sphere view projections as input, and fuse them
+I proposed a multi-perspective CNN-based nueral newtwork structure for semantic segmentation on 3D LiDAR point clouds.
+This network can fuse the features from both bird's eye view projections and sphere view projections.
+User can also cutomize the fused layer number of these features.
+I also integrate this network with SLAM algorithm in order to improve its performance on mobile robot.

 ![Editing a markdown file for a talk](/images/editing-talk.png) Graph-based Semantic Segmentation for 3D point clouds | Biorobotics Lab, Carnegie Mellon University